ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 sudo apt install make cmake -y
 ```

-You will also need to install `gcc` on your machine:
+You also need to install `gcc` on your machine:

 ```bash
 sudo apt install gcc g++ -y